 Headed to Cancun?
-Some adventure-seekers may want to leave their cozy all-inclusive resorts in the Cancun hotel zone to check out Cancun from under the water.
-Swim with whale sharks in Cancun, or snorkel curiously with giant sea turtles, explore the underwater world up close with fantastic creatures.
-Above ground, don't miss the party boat of your dreams at Xochimilco or a National Park with an incredible "dry cenote" cave system.
+Some adventure-seekers may want to leave their all-inclusive resorts in the Cancun hotel zone to check out Cancun from under the water.
+Swim with whale sharks in Cancun, or snorkel curiously with giant sea turtles in Akumal.
+Explore the underwater world up close with fantastic creatures, then above ground, don't miss the party boat of your dreams at Xochimilco or a National Park with an incredible "dry cenote" cave system.
 Whatever playground you like to play in, there are many unique things to do in Cancun for everyone.
 Here's four to start planning for, and my experiences to drive it home!

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.

 1) Whale Shark Tour

 Please don't pay an arm and a leg to swim with dolphins or tube through a lazy river.
 XCaret, XPlor Adventure Park and all the other XPand your wallets options are tourist traps.
 Don't waste your money.
 Instead, try nature's swimming pool - the ocean!

 Are you into diving or snorkeling and tired of just seeing reef fish?
 This activity is one of the most stimulating underwater experiences I have ever had.
 This may not be the Cancun underwater museum, but let's call it a living history museum.
 The whale shark is the largest living fish in the sea, discovered back in 1828 off of the South African coast.

 Starting on a 15 foot open top out-board cruiser, me, my dad and about half a dozen other thrill-seeking tourists set out in the morning for a long multi-mile journey off the coast of northern Cancun.
 The waves were several feet high and we pounded them wave after wave, battering our tiny vessel.